Woldingham Circular via Titsey Place walk

 Lunch

-The only convenient lunch place (which requires an out-and-back route from the Titsey Plantation) is the 16thC Botley Hill Farmhouse (01959-577154), 7½ km from Woldingham or 4½ km on the Short Circular Walk from Oxted.
-This popular pub/restaurant serves excellent food to 3pm (all afternoon on Sundays) and has far-reaching views from its beer garden across rural valleys to the London skyline.
-It is busy at weekends and you might find it difficult to get a table inside, but it also serves afternoon teas and light lunches (including mini-roasts on a Sunday) in its “Sheep Shed” outbuilding.
+The suggested lunch place (which requires an out-and-back route from the Titsey Plantation) is the 16thC Botley Hill Farmhouse (01959-577154; closed Mon & Tue), 7½ km from Woldingham or 4½ km on the Short Circular Walk from Oxted, serving lunch to 2.30pm Wed–Thu, all afternoon Fri–Sun.
+You might find it difficult to get a table inside this popular pub / restaurant at weekends, but it has a large garden with scenic views and also serves afternoon teas and light lunches (including mini-roasts on a Sunday) in its ‘Sheep Shed’ outbuilding.

-When there is an event taking place at Titsey Place you might be able to get a light lunch in its Tea Room (see below), but as a rule it only serves afternoon tea.
-On the Short Walk options to Oxted you might be able to get a very late pub lunch at the Bull Inn (01883-713469; closed Mon & Tue) in Limpsfield, just 1½ km from the end of the walk.
+A little further on, the Titsey Place Tea Room serves light lunches on days when the gardens are open.
+On the Short Walk options to Oxted you might also be able to get a late pub lunch at the Bull Inn (01883-713469; closed Mon & Tue) in Limpsfield, just 1½ km from the end of the walk.

 Tea

-On days when Titsey Place is open its Tea Room makes a convenient mid-afternoon refreshment stop, serving cream teas and excellent home-made cakes.
+On days when Titsey Place is open, its Tea Room (see above) makes a convenient mid-afternoon refreshment stop, serving cream teas and a tempting selection of home-made cakes.

 There are more refreshment choices on the Short Walk options.
 Towards the end of the walk Coffee at Kiwi House (01883-722785; open to 3pm Tue, 4pm Wed–Sat, closed Sun & Mon) is a family-run tea place on Limpsfield High Street.